 Rethink Personal Boundaries

 When it comes to personal boundaries regarding what can be talked about and what physical assistance can be provided, flexibility and complete honesty are key.
 Topics that may seem taboo, such as toileting and bodily functions, are now a daily concern.
 The person you are caring for may have trouble bathing or getting on and off the toilet.
 However, they are probably embarrassed to talk about it or ask for help.
 If so, be the one to start the conversation.
 Be candid, empathetic and honest.
 Genuine concern and a matter-of-fact approach can help them feel more comfortable about communicating their feelings to you.
 Once the topic is addressed or they accept assistance, it will likely become less of an issue.

 Patience really is a virtue when it comes to caregiving.
 There will be times when you are at your wits’ end, but don't take it out on the person you are caring for.
 Remove yourself from the situation for a moment, take a deep breath and do not try to address the issue again until you calm down.
 This is a very important exercise for maintaining your own mental health in stressful situations.
-Pent-up frustration can take a big toll on caregivers over the long term.
+Caregiver stress takes a significant toll on caregivers over the long term.